AdrianoCostaJHP/register-app/README.md

 ## :page_facing_up: Licença

-Este projeto está licenciado sob a Licença MIT - consulte a página [LICENÇA](https://opensource.org/licenses/MIT) para obter detalhes.
+Este projeto está licenciado sob a Licença MIT

 ---